 More Ways Real Estate Agents Make Money

-For one, you can earn referral fees by directing clients to other agents or realtors.
+You can earn referral fees by directing clients to other agents or realtors.
 Secondly, you can leverage the power of digital media by starting a podcast focused on real estate topics.

 Hosting discussions on market updates, home-buying tips, and interviews with industry experts not only adds value to listeners but also provides opportunities for monetization through sponsorships and advertisements.